merlyescalona/ucsc-eeb-intro2comptools/week_01/README.md

 cd week_01
 ```

-you can check that you are really there by checking your Present Working Directory
+you can check that you are really there by checking your Present Working Directory `pwd`

 ```
 pwd